bodrick/awesome/TOPICS.md

 ## clipboard

 *   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
+*   [AlexanderPro/SmartSystemMenu](https://github.com/AlexanderPro/SmartSystemMenu) - SmartSystemMenu extends system menu of all windows in the system
 *   [softvar/enhanced-github](https://github.com/softvar/enhanced-github) - :rocket: Browser extension to display size of each file, download link and copy file contents directly to the clipboard
 *   [hluk/CopyQ](https://github.com/hluk/CopyQ) - Clipboard manager with advanced features
 *   [zenorocha/clipboard.js](https://github.com/zenorocha/clipboard.js) - :scissors: Modern copy to clipboard.
 No Flash.
 Just 3kb gzipped :clipboard: